 The most important thing is to be aware that this construction exists.

 How are you feeling?
 That was a lot of information.
 The genitive can express so many different nuances – it is truly a versatile case.

 What’s more, this post does not even include every possible use of the genitive.
 Why?
 Because, frankly, you can take classification too far.
 Grammarians can keep splitting hairs about specific types of genitive, but some of these uses don’t even matter to me – and I’m almost done with my PhD in Classical Philology.

 I’m here to give you the practical information you need to learn and read Latin successfully.
 But if you are interested in the intricacies of grammatical analysis, then check out these two resources:

-- Allen and Greenough’s New Latin Grammar (available on Bookshop and The Book Depository)
+- Allen and Greenough’s New Latin Grammar (available on Bookshop and Amazon)

-- E. C. Woodcock’s New Latin Syntax (available on Bookshop and The Book Depository)
+- E. C. Woodcock’s New Latin Syntax (available on Bookshop and Amazon)